Cinque Terre vs Amalfi Coast: Which One to Visit & Why (+Map, Info & Tips)

 In Cinque Terre, the best way to visit the towns is by taking a train and/or a boat between them.
 Hiking between several towns is also a nice option.
 The fastest/ cheapest way is to take a train.
 Guided tours are available too, and they also use train/boat to travel between the five villages.
 Read also our guide with practical information and tips for visiting Cinque Terre.

 The Amalfi Coast can be visited by car, public bus, taxi, or – in high season – by boat.
 The most comfortable way to travel around is undoubtedly by boat.
 The cheapest – by public bus.
-Private boat tours are also available, just as tours by Vespa, by car, etc. – see all the private tour options here and organized group tours here.
+Private boat tours are also available, just as tours by Vespa, by car, etc. – see all the private tour options here and group tours here.
 Here you can find all the information about the best ways to get to the Amalfi Coast from Naples as well.

 Good to know: Both areas have towns built against steep coastal cliffs, so you should expect to do at least some stairs everywhere you go.
 However, it’s also possible to see and do quite a lot without having to hike or walk far.
 It really depends on your personal interests and what you feel comfortable with.